 We love our blanket!

 🔗2021-06-06 HopCat taproom

 We had a burger and an energy bowl.
 They are good.
-Brian says this is the type of taproom he would like to hang every day.
-He likes it that it's not well known out of the city but popular with the locals.
-Food and drinks are of good quality but not expensive.
+Brian says this is the type of taproom he would like to hang every day: it's not the best, so not the most popular, but it's got good beer, and passable bar food.

 🔗2021-06-08 Water Street Coffee Joint